TheMaverickProgrammer/C-Python-Like-Class-Member-Decorators/README.md

 # Preface
 Read Part 1 - C++ function decorators [here](https://github.com/TheMaverickProgrammer/C-Python-like-Decorators)

-In this second experiment, I re-imagining the way class member functions can be decorated.
+In this second experiment, I re-imagine the way class member functions can be decorated.
 In the first article, I set out to achieve a close equivalent of python function decorators without the use of magic MACROS or mocs.
 Using purely C++ 14 we came up with a design pattern to accept arbitrary function inputs that return a closure function, allowing programmers to aggregate functions together and in compile-time!

 # C++ Python-like Class Member Decorators